Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 69.
 Completed Week 5 of Data Lit on School of AI.
 Thoughts: A decent overview of supervised learning for beginners.
 Link: https://bit.ly/2IWPbyn

 Day 70.
-Completed '' on DataCamp.
-Thoughts:
-Link:
+Completed 'Visualizing Geospatial Data in Python' on DataCamp.
+Thoughts: My bread and butter.
+I was looking for a good course for my students, and this one is good!
+Link: https://bit.ly/2HJZ3ub

 Day 71.
 Completed '' on DataCamp.
 Thoughts:
 Link: